See Also: The Last Prophecy - The Cathar Prophecy of 2021

 âI, Jesus... am the root and the descendant of David, the bright morning star.â (Revelation 22:16)

-Even today, the Church still refers to Jesus as lucifer in one of its most sacred chant, the Easter Proclamation in Latin:
+Even today, the Church still refers to Jesus as lucifer (uncapitalized) in one of its most sacred chant, the Easter Proclamation in Latin:

 "Flammas eius lĂșcifer matutĂnus invĂ©niat: ille, inquam, lĂșcifer, qui nescit occĂĄsum.
 Christus FĂlius tuus..."